MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-commandline.md

 ## Default installation

-The default installation adds Microsoft R Server (MRS) and its required components: Microsoft R Open (MRO) and .NET Core used for operationalizng analytics and machine learning.
+The default installation adds Microsoft R Server (MRS) and its required components: Microsoft R Open (MRO) and .NET Core used for operationalizing analytics and machine learning.
 The command line equivalent of a double-click invocation of RServerSetup.exe is `rserversetup.exe /install /full`.

 A default installation includes the MicrosoftML package, but not the pretrained models.
 You must explicitly add `/models` to an installation.